MicrosoftDocs/Viva/Viva/microsoft-viva-admin-roles.md

 For more information on all the roles in Microsoft Viva Topics, see [Roles in Viva Topics](/viva/topics/topic-experiences-roles).

-Learn more about planning and administration for Topics in: [Plan for Microsoft Viva Topics](/viva/topics/plan-topic-experiences).
+Learn more about planning and administration for Topics in [Plan for Microsoft Viva Topics](/viva/topics/plan-topic-experiences).

 #### Viva Connections